teddycitrus/eureka/README.md

 - [x] Interactive 3D globe with supplier node visualisation powered by `react-globe.gl` and Three.js
 - [x] Twilio voice agent integration for hands-free, conversational risk queries
+- [x] Public *ring my phone* demo live at [eureka-049.vercel.app](https://eureka-049.vercel.app), gated by Cloudflare Turnstile and per-IP / per-phone / global daily caps
+- [x] Post-call SMS recap so the captured decision and supplier context live on the contact's phone, not just in the dashboard
 - [ ] User authentication and role-based access control so teams can collaborate with scoped permissions
 - [ ] Alerting and notification system that proactively pages analysts when a supplier's risk score crosses a configurable threshold